UweR70/Blink-XT2/README.md

     Right mouse click -> Select 'Manage NuGet Packages ...' in the context menu.
   </li>
   <li>
-    A new window/tab should be opened in Visual Studio: 'NuGet: Blink'.
+    A new window/tab should be opened in Visual Studio: 'NuGet: Blink-XT2'.
   </li>
   <li>
     This window/tab contains top most a yellow part that says:<br>